 How to Quickly Regenerate Damaged Cartilage

-One of the most common injuries for everyone is cartilage tears.
-They tend to be very painful but recently they are saying that your diet helps you regenerate it even faster.
+One of the most common injuries for people is damaged cartilage.
+It tends to be very painful but recent studies have conducted that your diet helps you regenerate cartilage even faster.

-One of the most important amino acids for the rapid regeneration of cartilage is lysine.
+One of the most important amino acids for the rapid regeneration of damaged cartilage is lysine.
 It is responsible for absorbing calcium and producing collagen that rebuilds damaged tissue.
-It also improves your skin’s appearance and tendon strength.
+It also improves appearance of your skin and strength of your tendons.

 Vitamin C is very important for raising the body’s defenses.
 But besides that, it can also maintain collagen production by maintaining oxygenated blood and bringing it to all of the arteries, which ensures that it supplies injuries with what they need to rebuild.